Allocation pool

 General Ledger pools

 General Ledger pools are comprised of balances for one or more companies, accounting units, accounts, and subaccounts.
-When you define a General Ledger pool, use a compute statement and compute parameters to identify the data you want in the pool.
+When you define a General Ledger pool, use a compute statement and compute parameters to identify the data in the pool.

 General Ledger pool example